i

 representation of discrete convolutions in terms of Toeplitz matrices can be found in [

-of convolutions of classic image processing applications as well as many other classic image processing
+analysis of convolutions of classic image processing applications as well as many other classic image

-developed by Sobel and Feldman, and presented at a 1968 scientific talk; see [
+It was developed by Sobel and Feldman, and pre sented at a 1968 scientific talk; see [

 The rise of convolutional neural networks drove the development of many paradigms using these